Always wanted to write or illustrate a children's book? Here's how I did it, and you can too...

 You can use programs such as Adobe InDesign, Scribus, or PageStream to layout your book or find a graphic designer or book designer to do this for you – again; sometimes your printer may offer these services.
 What you end up with is a digital version of your book (usually in the way of a high-resolution pdf).
 But before you finalise the design, don’t forget your ISBN!

 To get your book into stores and libraries (aim for the stars!), you’ll need an IBSN (International Standard Book Number), which The National Library can help you procure.
 An Amazon number (AISN) is an alternative to an ISBN if you’re not planning to sell through stores.

 Include a copyright statement to protect your work from being reproduced (and sold) without your permission.
 You’ll find a standard copyright clause in most books.
 Use this as a good guide.

 Step four: hit print!

-You can publish your book for kindle or ipad only (Amazon self-publishing can walk you through the steps), but nothing beats a picture book you can touch and feel.
-Take the digital files of your final book to a printer, chose the paper and finish for your cover and inside pages and chose a binding style (your printer will explain this to you).
+You can publish your book for Kindle or iPad only (Amazon self-publishing can walk you through the steps), but nothing beats a picture book you can touch and feel.
+Take the digital files of your final book to a printer, choose the paper and finish for your cover and inside pages and choose a binding style (your printer will explain this to you).
 Print-on-demand is another option to explore via Amazon’s Create Space.
-The benefit of this is you can sell through Amazon online and save yourself inventory costs.
+The benefit is that you can sell through Amazon online and save yourself the inventory costs.

 Don’t have illustrations?